Non-critical equivariant L-values of modular abelian varieties: Modular curves in the adelic setting

 \subsection{Modularity of endomorphism algebras}

-In this section, we show that all endomorphisms of $A_f$ defined over abelian extensions of $\Q$ are modular, in the sense that they come from the Hecke algebra.
+In this section, we show that every endomorphism of $A_f$ defined over an abelian extension of $\Q$ is of automorphic origin.
 This is the main technical ingredient in order to apply Beilinson's theorem on modular curves.
-That all endomorphisms of $A_f$ over $\Qb$ are modular was proved by Ribet \cite{ribet:twists} using a construction of Shimura \cite{shimura:modular_jacobian}.
-It also appears in the work of Gonz\'alez-Lario on $\Q$-curves \cite{gonzalez-lario}.
+That all endomorphisms of $A_f$ over $\Qb$ are modular was proved by Ribet \cite{ribet:twists} using a construction of Shimura \cite{shimura:modular_jacobian} (see also the work of Momose \cite{momose}, Brown-Ghate \cite{brown-ghate}, Ghate-Gonz{\'a}lez-Jim{\'e}nez-Quer \cite{ghate-gonzalez-quer}, Gonz{\'a}lez-Lario \cite{gonzalez-lario}).
 Our approach is different in that we study endomorphisms defined over a given abelian extension of $\Q$.
-Moreover, the statement and proof are completely automorphic and don't involve explicit computation of Hecke operators.
+Moreover, our statement and proof are completely automorphic and don't involve explicit computation of Hecke operators.

 In this section, we fix a finite abelian extension $F$ of $\Q$.
 Let $\Omega_{N,F} = \Omega^1(X_1(N)_F) \cong \Omega^1(X_1(N))_F$.
 In order to ease notations, let $\TT_{N,F} = \TT_{K_1(N)_F} \subset \End_\Q(\Omega_{N,F})$ and $\TT'_{N,F} = \TT'_{K_1(N)_F} \subset \End_F(\Omega_{N,F})$.
 By (\ref{decompT}) we have an isomorphism $\TT_{N,F} \cong \TT'_{N,F}\{G\}$.